emanuelaromano/ipo-underpricing/README.md

 ## Overview

-Initial Public Offerings (IPOs) represent a critical event in a company's lifecycle, marking the transition from private to public ownership.
-The pricing of these newly-issued stocks has significant implications not only for the issuing firms but also for investors, underwriters, and the broader market.
-A key phenomenon observed in IPOs is mispricing, which occurs when the stock's trading price on the first day diverges from its offering price.
-In particular, a stock is considered underpriced if its closing price on the first day of trading exceeds its IPO listing price - while often favorable for investors, this condition may result in substantial capital left on the table for the issuing company.
+Initial Public Offerings (IPOs) mark a company's shift from private to public ownership.
+A common issue in IPOs is mispricing—when the first-day closing price differs from the offer price.
+Underpricing, where the stock closes above its IPO price, benefits investors but may lead to lost capital for the issuing firm.

 ## Project Objectives